karmek-k/karmek-k/README.md

 ### Preferred frameworks

-- backend: Express.js (considering learning NestJS) / Symfony / Django
+- backend: Express.js (considering learning NestJS) / Symfony (currently studying Laravel) / Django
 - frontend: React
 - game: libGDX (I'm not used to game dev, but this one is pretty comfy)